NgTuanLoc/PhotoApp/readme.md

 We divide our Application into backend for managing user input image and giving out prediction.
 The other is frowned which represents user interface and receive their input

-You can dowload our pretrained  [model](https://drive.google.com/drive/folders/1RhAhVkbceXfyZlDDbNCEiV5m-OJB6P2V?usp=sharing)
+You can dowload our pretrained  [model](https://drive.google.com/drive/folders/1RhAhVkbceXfyZlDDbNCEiV5m-OJB6P2V?usp=sharing) and remember to put the dowloaded folder in backend repo

 You can trained your own model with this the notebooks that we have attached